utsav0/daily-dev-tips/src/pages/posts/homebrew-one-package-manager-to-rule-them-all.md

   - mac
 ---

-If you are on Mac and needed to install some kind of package or software the changes you came across Homebrew are about 99%.
+If you are on Mac and need to install some package or software, the changes you came across Homebrew are about 99%.

-[Homebrew](https://brew.sh/) is a package manager for Mac, it makes it easy to install different software.
-Or even different versions of for instance PHP.
+[Homebrew](https://brew.sh/) is a package manager for Mac.
+It makes it easy to install different software.
+Or even different versions of, for instance, PHP.

 You use homebrew in your terminal, my [favorite terminal is iTerm2](https://daily-dev-tips.com/posts/getting-started-with-the-terminal/).